zefrenchwan/nodz/README.md

 1. Open the `examples/` code and read code to get the purpose of some important classes
 2. Start with [general definition of a graph](https://github.com/zefrenchwan/nodz/blob/main/graphs/structures.go)
 3. Read `graphs/` interfaces if you need more details about `nodes`, `neighbors` or `links`.
 There should be no surprise, it is basic definition
-4. Have a look at `internal_test/local_test` and start with value based graphs.
-Go on with central graphs tests
+4. Have a look at `graphs_test/` to understand some high level features
+5. Then, you may want to dig into `internal_test/local_test`
-5. Dig into implementation details if you like
+6. Dig into implementation details if you like

 ## You like graphs or network science ?